• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 There are a few things to bear in mind after your scaling and root planing procedure.

-Use saltwater rinses 2-3 a day for a few days.
+Use saltwater rinses 2-3 times a day for a few days.
 This will help soothe your mouth.
-Brush your teeth twice a day with a soft bristled toothbrush.
+Brush your teeth twice a day with a soft-bristle toothbrush.
 You can also floss the night of the procedure.
 Use a water flosser if you have one.

 You might feel sensitivity to hot and cold temperatures for a few days.
 Desensitizing toothpaste can help there.
 Avoid products with “whitening” properties and baking soda, as those can irritate the soft tissues in your mouth.